 – A good exercise before the master's thesis next semester

-Sadaf Basharat is a PhD candidate at UiS School of Business and Law, and together with professor Mari Rege, she has been responsible for the course.
+Sadaf Basharat is a PhD candidate at UiS School of Business and Law, and together with Professor Mari Rege, she has been responsible for the course.

 She explains a bit about the process:

 – The groups have conducted two interviews with an informant in the company at two different stages of the project.
 Based on these interviews, they determine the level of motivation among the employees.
-Using the academic litterature from the lectures with Mari Rege, they try to identify some key mechanisms that affect motivation.
+Using the academic literature from the lectures with Mari Rege, they try to identify some key mechanisms that affect motivation.

 Basharat says that she really enjoyed guiding the students through the process.